-For the forthcoming Annual General Meeting ("AGM"), Mr Lee Wan Lik and Mr Koji Miura are subject to retirement by rotation and eligible for re-election

-The NC has recommended for Mr Lee Wan Lik to be nominated for re-election.
-In making the recommendation, the NC had considered his overall contributions and performance and competencies in fulfilling his responsibility as Director to the Board.
+For the forthcoming Annual General Meeting ("AGM"), the NC has recommended that Mr Michael Yap Kiam Siew and Mr Stephen Ho ChiMing (who will retire pursuant to Bye-Law 104 of the Company's Bye-Laws) to be nominated for re-election.
+In making the recommendation, the NC had considered the Directors' overall contributions and performance and competencies in fulfilling their responsibilities as Directors to the Board.
 The Board has accepted the NC's recommendation.
-Please refer to the notice of AGM for the resolutions put forth in relation to the re- elections and details of the retiring Director including the information required under Rule 720(6) of the Listing Manual, as disclosed in the section on Disclosure of Information on Director's Seeking Re-election in this corporate governance report.
+Please refer to the notice of AGM for the resolutions put forth in relation to their respective re-elections and details of the retiring Directors including the information required under Rule 720(6) of the Listing Manual, as disclosed in the section on Disclosure of Information on Directors' Seeking Re-election in this corporate governance report.